-Theorem 3.11.
-Algorithm 3.9 reaches byzantine agreement if $n \geq 4$ .
+Theorem 11.11.
+Algorithm 11.9 reaches byzantine agreement if $n \geq 4$.

 Proof.
 We need to show agreement, any-input validity and termination.
-With Lemma 3.10 we know that all correct nodes have the same set T, and therefore agree on the same minimum value.
+With Lemma 11.10 we know that all correct nodes have the same set T, and therefore agree on the same minimum value.
 The nodes agree on a value proposed by any node, so any-input validity holds.
 Moreover, the algorithm terminates after two rounds. $\hfill\Box$

-- If n > 4 the byzantine node can put multiple values into T. - The idea of this algorithm can be generalized for any f and n > 3f.
+- If n > 4 the byzantine node can put multiple values into T. - Algorithm 11.9 only provides any-input agreement, which is questionable in the byzantine context.
+One can achieve all-same validity by choosing the smallest value that occurs at least twice, if a value appears at least twice. - The idea of this algorithm can be generalized for any f and n > 3f.
 In the generalization, every node sends in every of f + 1 rounds all information it learned so far to all other nodes.
-In other words, message size increases exponentially with f. - Does Algorithm 3.9 also work with n = 3?
+In other words, message size increases exponentially with f. - Does Algorithm 11.9 also work with n = 3?

-Theorem 3.12.
+Theorem 11.12.
 Three nodes cannot reach byzantine agreement with all-same validity if one node among them is byzantine.